Circuit Analysis

 Course learning outcomes

-• Apply systematic methods in both time and frequency domains to the analysis of electric circuits with switched and sinusoidal excitation
+• Apply systematic methods in both time and frequency domains to the analysis of electric circuits with switched (Direct Current) and sinusoidal (Alternating Current) excitation

-• Determine frequency response and transfer functions of electric circuits with multiple passive components
+• Determine and apply Fourier and Laplace transform domain techniques to higher order electric circuits with multiple passive components

-• Use a circuit simulation package to model circuits with passive and active components
+• Use circuit simulation package and in-lab measurements to verify theoretical expectations and to model moderately complex circuits with passive and active components

 Prerequisite(s)